 Blended Families

-Minor Children
+Minor Children and Grandchildren

 Complex Assets

-Business interests, concentrated stock positions, real estate with ongoing management requirements, or other non-standard assets create challenges that a simple will does not address well.
+Business interests, concentrated stock positions, real estate with ongoing management requirements, or other non-standard assets create challenges that a simple plan does not address well.
 A trust can hold these assets, provide instructions for how they should be managed or sold, and ensure continuity of oversight during a period when the original owner is incapacitated or has died.

 For business owners in particular, a trust can be part of a broader succession plan that addresses what happens to the business itself, not just the financial interest in it.
 That level of planning almost always involves both a trust and coordination with a business attorney.